In late October 1969 the BBC claimed to have dropped him, while Dee doubtless claimed

 It was scheduled to run from 11.30 pm -

 If the show would be remembered for anything it would be George Lazenby's appearance in February to talk about his first and only Bond movie On Her Majesty's Secret Service.
-Instead of playing the dependable guest and fulfilling his duty to promote the movie that made him an international star, he appeared to be stoned and rambled conspiracy theories regarding the death of President Kennedy, receiving positive acknowledgement of the show’s other guests that evening, John and Yoko.
+Instead of playing the dependable guest and fulfilling his duty to promote the movie that made him (briefly) an international star, he appeared to be stoned and rambled conspiracy theories regarding the death of President Kennedy, receiving positive acknowledgement from the show’s other guests that evening, John and Yoko.
 Provoking more controversy Dee would suggest that the FBI or similar authority fugues were after him.

 Since the show was unwilling to announce guests in advance and no complete shows